MLeidel/myc/README.md

 <a name="list_display"></a>
 ### void list\_display (list a)
->Prints out column numbers and values to the console.
+>Prints out indexes and values to the console.

 <a name="list_read"></a>